guardian/grunt-dir2json/README.md

 A pattern, or array of patterns, of filenames to exclude, e.g. `**/*/notes.md`.
 Uses the standard globbing syntax. `.DS_Store` and `Thumbs.db` files will **always** be excluded - you don't need to specify these.

+#### processContent
+Type: `Function ( content, srcpath )`

+A function to process content.
+Will be applied to all files - if you want to selectively apply, filter by `srcpath`

 #### replacer
 Type: `Function` or `Array`

-Transforms values and properties.
+Transforms values and properties when stringifying JSON.
 See the [MDN docs](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/JSON/stringify)

 #### space
 Type: `String`